InsightReactions/TinyLlama/README.md

 - **Continuous Updates:** Stay updated with effortless, ongoing improvements from InsightReactions and plugin providers at no extra cost.
 Harness the power of generative AI on your own terms with the Tiny Llama AI Home Server!

-[Explore our comprehensive guides](https://tinyllama.insightreactions.com/guides/) to learn more about Tiny Llama

 The **Tiny Llama AI Home Server** starts at $1099.00, **available at the [InsightReactions Store](https://insightreactions.com/store)**.

-# Upcoming Additions

-in no particular order and non-exhaustive:
-- Speech-to-Text (STT) Support
-- Text-to-Speech and Speech Cloning Support
-- Audio/Video Multimodal Model Support
-- Continued support for cutting-edge models
-- Custom ComfyUI Workflows
-- How-to Guides
-  - LoRAs and how to use them
-  - Walkthrough of advanced ComfyUI Workflows
-  - LLM Prompting Guide

 # Minimum System Requirements